Babrakoskei/Mkdocs-technical-writing/docs/index.md

 5.MkDocs Material.
 It provides extensible keyboard navigation and semantic markup including role attributes and landmarks.
 Modern architecture — Material for MkDocs's underlying codebase is built on top of TypeScript, RxJS, and SCSS, bringing excellent possibilities for theme extension and customization.

+MKDOCS SYNTAX.

+1.File layout.
+Your documentation source should be written as regular Markdown files,and placed in the documentation directory.
+By default, this directory will be named docs and will exist at the top level of your project, alongside the mkdocs.yml configuration file.

+2.Index pages
+When a directory is requested, by default, most web servers will return an index file  contained within that directory if one exists.
+For that reason, the homepage in all of the examples above has been named index.md, which MkDocs will render to index.html when building the site.

+3.Configure Pages and Navigation
+The nav configuration setting in your mkdocs.yml file defines which pages are included in the global site navigation menu as well as the structure of that menu.
+If not provided, the navigation will be automatically created by discovering all the Markdown files in the documentation directory.

+4.Writing with Markdown
+MkDocs pages must be authored in Markdown, a lightweight markup language which results in easy-to-read, easy-to-write plain text documents that can be converted to valid HTML documents in a predictable manner.

+5.Internal links
+MkDocs allows you to interlink your documentation by using regular Markdown links.

+6.Linking to images and media.
+As well as the Markdown source files, you can also include other file types in your documentation, which will be copied across when generating your documentation site.

+py
+import this
+print("Please document syntax highlighting in mkdocs")